 - Will you renew or add support to your existing Cisco hardware?

 - Will you put the devices on third-party maintenance?

 - Will you upgrade to the next recommended product?

 In the end, take the time to plan what equipment you should consider upgrading and whether to go with OEM support or choose a third-party support provider.
+If you’re just now tooling up, you can opt to buy used networking equipment with TPM for support, or you can buy new Cisco products.
 A little planning can save you a lot of money, minimize downtime, and, most importantly, panic attacks.

-For more details on the Cisco product life cycle, check out this page about EoL.
+For more details on the Cisco product life cycle, contact us today!